CorbyAsCode/rds_dev_scheduler/README.md

 # rds_dev_scheduler
 AWS RDS development instance automation

+*This code is actually obsolete due to the fact that AWS now provides an API to shutdown/startup an RDS instance.*

 These scripts and configurations are an attempt at automating the scheduled spin-up and shutdown of Development RDS instances.
 Use of these scripts will allow you to schedule RDS instance deletion whenever you're not expecting your developers to be using the databases, thereby, saving you lots of $$$.